vikadilly/vikadilly.github.io/_articles/dzcfewcawadotw1.md

 # Going from counting sticks to Single Variable Calculus

-Context: I was having a pint with my school friend (who currently works at a kick-ass start up), Sim, and we were lamenting over the lack of Mathematics in our day to day.
+Context: I was having a pint with my school friend (who currently works at a kick-ass start up), Sim.
+We were talking about how different life is sfrom uni.
 He bemoaned his lack of opportunities to explore quantum mechanics, I cried over the fact I couldn't remember Pythagoras.

 This set the stage for our newest club: The Derek Zoolander Club for Engineers Who Can't Add Good or Do Anything Good.